Updated September 13, 2022

 - You can find the current status of Fairfax County by checking here; you can see a historical or recent trend of the same metric here.

-As regards activites beyond our corporate worship (e.g. education, fellowship, small groups, mission, and more), there is more flexibility.
+As regards activities beyond our corporate worship (e.g. education, fellowship, small groups, mission, and more), there is flexibility.
 Each ministry now has the flexibility to set its own policies with regards to masking, eating, and other precautions, provided their policies are approved by an advisory group consisting of Pastor Ben, Pastor Katie, the Clerk of Session, and any relevant elders or staff members. (e.g., a Fellowship policy could be changed with approval of both pastors, the clerk, and the fellowship elder).

 - If you are a ministry leader, please consider the needs of your whole groups when requesting accommodations.
 If you are attending an event, please feel free to contact the church office or the ministry leader if you have questions about the policy for that event.

 - You may expect to see gradual adjustments to various precautions and groups over the next few months.